-NPS is a global phenomenon, however it is particularly relevant to the UK drug policies, as 23% of all the European NPS drug users are UK residents (18).
+NPS is a global phenomenon; however, it is particularly relevant to the UK drug-policies, as 23% of all the European NPS drug users are UK residents (18).

-The available evidence suggests the use of NPS is not nearly as prevalent among the general population as use of the controlled substances that they tend to mimic.
-While nationwide statistics are limited in breadth and depth16, the different NPS that have been featured in the Crime Survey for England and Wales have shown that the general interest for these substances is usually transient (0.9% of adults used an NPS in the last year).
-For instance, the survey suggests that mephedrone use peaked in 2010, among all adults (1.3%) and young adults (4.4%) and has decreased ever since, more than halving among both groups by 2014 (for more information about mephedrone and its use in the UK see the case study in the appendix) (19).
-Even when a more general question on NPS use was included in a different survey (Global Drug Survey, GDS) only a small proportion (8.6% of people from GDS2015) reported using them in the past year (20).
-There are pockets of higher use among clubbers, men who have sex with men (MSM), psychonauts, prisoners and others.
-Nevertheless, even in these groups, traditional illicit drugs often predominate.
+The available evidence suggests that the use of NPS is not nearly as prevalent among the general population as is use of the controlled substances that they mimic.
+While nationwide statistics are limited in breadth and depth,16 the different NPS that have been featured in the Crime Survey for England and Wales have shown that the general interest in these substances is usually transient (0.9% of adults used an NPS in the last year).
+For instance, the survey suggests that mephedrone-use peaked in 2010, among all adults (1.3%) and young adults (4.4%), and has decreased ever since, more than halving among both groups by 2014.
+(For more information about mephedrone and its use in the UK, see the case-study in the appendix)